bmcder/ConnectedMachineTroubleshooterScript/README.md

 Linux:
 * Python 3.8.
-* run script as root.
+* Run script as root.

 ## How to use
 Windows: